Thermodynamics of non-extremal Kaluza-Klein multi-black holes in five dimensions: Abstract

 \section{Abstract}

-Using a solution generating method, we derive an exact solution of the Einstein-Maxwell-Dilaton field equations in five dimensions describing charged multi-black hole configurations.
-More specifically, this solution describes systems of non-extremal charged static black holes with Kaluza-Klein asymptotics.
+Using a solution-generating method, we derive an exact solution of the Einstein's field equations in five dimensions describing multi-black hole configurations.
+More specifically, this solution describes systems of non-extremal static black holes with Kaluza-Klein asymptotics.
 As expected, we find that, in general, there are conical singularities in-between the Kaluza-Klein black holes that cannot be completely eliminated.
-We compute their conserved charges and investigate some of their properties.
+Notwithstanding the presence of these conical singularities, such solutions still exhibit interesting thermodynamical properties.
+By choosing an appropriate set of thermodynamic variables we show that the entropy of these objects still obeys the Bekenstein-Hawking law for spaces with Kaluza-Klein asymptotics.
+This extends the previously known thermodynamic description of asymptotically flat spaces with conical singularities to general spaces with Kaluza-Klein asymptotics with conical singularities.
+Finally, we obtain a charged generalization of this multi-black hole solution in the general Einstein-Maxwell-Dilaton theory and show how to recover the extremal multi-black hole solution as a particular case.